 6. Soothing Soaks

-• Baking Soda Bath
+Baking Soda Bath

-After you emerge from your soak, resist the urge to towel dry and let your skin air dry instead, letting the baking soda solution to absorb into your skin.
-The alkaline in the baking soda soothes sunburned skin and has antiseptic properties to help relieve that itchy sensation.
+After you emerge from your soak, resist the urge to towel dry.
+Instead, let your skin air dry to absorb the baking powder solution into your skin.
+The alkaline in the baking soda soothes sunburned skin and has antiseptic properties to relieve that itchy sensation.